RCayre/mirage/readme.md

 This project is now officially deprecated, since I worked with virtualabs on the next version of Mirage since three years now: an ecosystem of tools named WHAD.
 Almost all Mirage modules have now been ported to WHAD, so if you loved Mirage for a specific feature, you should find an equivalent one in WHAD.
-Moreover the philosophy behind the project is similar: fighting fragmentation of tools, providing user-friendly CLI tools to interact with wireless protocols, while creating a powerful offensive library if you want to use it in your own projet.
+Moreover the philosophy behind the project is similar: fighting fragmentation of tools, providing user-friendly CLI tools to interact with wireless protocols, while creating a powerful offensive library if you want to use it in your own project.

 Mirage repo will stay active since I know a lot of people are using it, but if you want to start experimenting with wireless attacks, you should definitely use WHAD instead.
 I won't maintain this repository anymore, but WHAD will be actively maintained and is evolving quickly.